kickstartDS/ds-starter/README.md

 - Automatic, semantic release handling using [**auto**](https://intuit.github.io/auto/)
 - CI / CD integration for [**Circle CI**](https://circleci.com/)

-See the dedicated section about [the main features TODO add link](#) below for more detailed descriptions, alternatively jump ahead to one of the following sections:
+See the dedicated section about [the main features](#features) below for more detailed descriptions.

 ## Installation